 Cleaning the Window

-When cleaning Westeck Windows use the mildest cleaners’ possible.
+When cleaning Westeck windows use the mildest cleaners’ possible.
 NEVER use solvents, abrasives, or acid based cleansers on or near the product.
 Some chemicals can harm vinyl and other window components.
-NEVER use hydrochloric or muriatic acid based cleaners – i.e. ‘brickwash’ on or around the product.
+NEVER use hydrochloric or muriatic acid based cleaners i.e. ‘brickwash’ on or around the product.
 These acids can be very harmful to hardware, reinforcing, and glass.
 Doing this will void the warranty.

 You can clean the glass with any common household glass cleaner or mild detergent.
 DO NOT use any petroleum-based cleansers or solvent.
 We recommend using soft lint free cloths; paper towel is fine too.
-Be aware that soil deposits may contain abrasive elements and vigorous wiping, scrubbing may cause scratching or damage to the glass surface.
+Be aware that soil deposits may contain abrasive elements and vigorous wiping or scrubbing may cause scratching or damage to the glass surface.
 After the soil is removed, all soap or cleaning solution and dirt debris must be thoroughly rinsed off the glass.
 Rinse and dry all cleaning solution from widow gaskets, sealants, and frames.
 On the area where the lable was removed from the glass, water may ‘bead up’ for a time.

 You should not add any attachments to the window or glass without the manufacturer approval.
 Doing this may void the warranty.

-Be aware that exposure to hard water or sea air may result in mineral deposits on your Westeck Glass.
-Prolonged exposure may damage glass surface.
+Be aware that exposure to hard water or sea air may result in mineral deposits on your Westeck glass.
+Prolonged exposure may damage the glass surface.
 If it does not rinse away, ensure this is cleaned by hand as soon as it is noticed.
-Hard water mineral deposits from any source, including overspray from lawn and garden sprinkler systems may build up over time and that can permanently damage the glass; therefore, we recommend you do not expose your glass to repeated contact with any hard water sources.
-If your Westeck Glass is subjected to hard water exposure, it should be promptly dried/cleaned with a cloth to avoid spotting, streaking or damage.
+Hard water mineral deposits from any source, including overspray from lawn and garden sprinkler systems may build up over time and can permanently damage the glass; therefore, we recommend you do not expose your glass to repeated contact with any hard water sources.
+If your Westeck glass is subjected to hard water exposure, it should be promptly dried/cleaned with a cloth to avoid spotting, streaking or damage.